quarto-dev/quarto-actions/examples/example-01-basics.md

 Now, add and commit the workflow file you have just created, and push the result to GitHub.
 This should trigger a new action from GitHub that will automatically render and publish your website through GitHub pages.

+Note that GitHub Pages uses a `gh-pages` branch in your repository, which will be automatically created if one doesn't exist.

 ## Netlify